jerry-fuyi/SerialAccessor/README.md

 ## Todo

-Access to global variables: Global variables have fixed address in RAM.
+~Access to global variables: Global variables have fixed address in RAM.
 This can be found in `.map` files.
 In the near future this library will support parsing `.map` files and provide access to the global variables.
-This eliminate the need to implement custom protocols to access the variable, making parameter tuning easier, e.g., PID.
+This eliminate the need to implement custom protocols to access the variable, making parameter tuning easier, e.g., PID.~ It's recommended to use STM32CubeMonitor for accessing global variables and plotting them.

+Non-blocking UART transfer: at this time the custom handlers must be blocking, otherwise commands may be missed.
+A circular buffer with DMA will be implemented.

 UI improvement: descriptions that are too long cannot be completely displayed.
 (Need help, I can't do front-end.)